If you’ve ever been to Hawaii, you understand there isn’t anything much fresher than the islands’ fruit.

 Rambutan is another exotic Hawaiian fruit that’s also native to Hawaii.

-Don’t miss out on eating rambutans in Hawaii.
-They’re hard to transport and store, so you’re not likely to find them in your local Canadian or U.S. grocery store.
+Because they’re hard to transport and store, you’re not likely to find them in your local Canadian or U.S. grocery store.

 How do you eat rambutan?